EasyCorp/EasyAdminBundle/doc/dashboards.rst

                 // triggers an error.
 If this causes any issue in your backend, call this method
                 // to disable this feature and remove all URL signature checks ->disableUrlSignatures()

+                // by default, all backend URLs are generated as absolute URLs.
+If you
+                // need to generate relative URLs instead, call this method ->generateRelativeUrls()
             ;
         }
     }